Yu Huiwen: Career in Sichuan

 In May 2010, Yu was transferred to southwest China's Sichuan province and appointed deputy director of Sichuan Provincial Environmental Protection Department.
 In March 2014 he was admitted to member of the CCP Panzhihua Municipal Committee, the prefecture-level city's top authority, and was appointed executive vice mayor the next month.
 He was made deputy party secretary in July 2015.
 In August 2016, he was transferred back to Sichuan Provincial Environmental Protection Department as deputy party branch secretary.
 He was promoted to party branch secretary and director in January 2017, in addition to serving as director of Sichuan Provincial Nuclear Safety Administration.

 Career in Chongqing

 Yu became party secretary of Dazu District in December 2019 before being assigned to the similar position in Yubei District in August 2021.
 In May 2022 he was admitted to member of the CCP Chongqing Municipal Committee, the city's top authority and appointed party secretary of Wanzhou District in June 2022.

+Career in Ministry of Ecology and Environment

+In April 2024, Yu was appointed as vice minister of the Ministry of Ecology and Environment.

+Career in Inner Mongolia

+On 20 December 2025, Yu was appointed as party secretary of Hohhot, the capital of Inner Mongolia.